EricMGustafson/Eric-Gustafson/Interview Questions.md

 End of interview Questions

 1 Are there any ways to improve or learn new skills within the company?
+  Are there any topics or skill that I could look into in order to be a better fit with your company?
 2 What will be some of the day to day tasks I will be responsible for?
 3 What are the most challenging aspects of the job?
 4 What types of skills does an ideal candidate bring to the position?